How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 Use GPT with two partitions.
 The first partition is The root partition must be the last one on the disk.
 This is required for correct auto-resize during the first boot with |

-Use GPT with the root partition placed as the last one on the disk.
-Automatic root expansion (auto-grow) is supported via growfs in OpenBSD 7.3 and later. |
+Use MBR with the root partition placed last on the disk.
+OpenBSD 7.3 and later support automatic root expansion (auto-grow) with |

 Use GPT (recommended).
 Automatic root expansion is not supported.
 Resizing requires manual steps: gpt resize + growfs. |

-Use DHCP on vtnet0 and remove any static network configuration from /etc/rc.conf (or related includes). |
+| No hard-coded networking | Use DHCP on vtnet0 and remove any static network configuration from /etc/rc.conf (or related includes). |

 Use DHCP on vio0 and remove any static network configuration from /etc/hostname.* files. |